tfeb/tfeb-lisp-toys/README.md

 `metatronize` is *not a code walker*: it just blindly replaces some symbols with gensymized versions of them.
 Metatronic macros are typically easier to make more hygeinic than they would otherwise be but they are very far from being hygienic macros.

 The tables used by`metatronize` are currently alists, which will limit its performance on vast structure.
 They may not always be, but they probably will be since macro definitions are not usually vast.
+Do not rely on them being alists.

 `metatronize` does deal with sharing and circularity in list structure properly (but only in list structure).
 Objects which are not lists and not metatronic symbols are not copied of course, so if they were previously the same they still will be in the copy.